 What Is Risk?

-Even though risks are a part of doing business, we have to find ways to identify and manage those risks swiftly and effectively since they can often develop out of nowhere, creating the possibility for greater risks and damages.
+Even though risks are a part of doing business, we must find ways to identify and manage those risks swiftly and effectively since they can often develop out of nowhere, creating the possibility for greater risks and damages.
 It is crucial to find ways to manage risks with the goal of minimizing their threats and maximizing their potential.

-- Uncertainties in financial markets
+- Uncertainties in financial markets and the economy.

-- Legal liabilities
+- Legal liabilities.

-- Credit risk
+- Credit risk.

-- Accidents due to natural or man-made disasters
+- Threat of natural or man-made disasters.

 To help you better understand various risks, there is a set of international standards for information security that can help.
 Together, the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) create and publish the ISO 270000 standards cooperatively for better guidance.

 What Is the Difference Between Risk Assessment, Risk Management and Risk Analysis?